 So, he ate them.

 In last week’s post, we explored how Zeus ate Metis; this theme of cannibalism runs through Greek mythology.
 In the case of Zeus, it resulted in the birth of Athena.
 In the case of Saturn, it gave rise to the Olympians.

 The war that ensued is known as the Titanomachy, or the War of the Gods.
 It didn’t end well for the Titans.

 Most were condemned to Tartarus, which is English for Hell.
 While the majority of these Elder Gods were banished at the end of the war, a few Titans were allowed to remain.
 One of them, Prometheus, forged mankind.
-He also had the guile to steal fire from Zeus, and bestow it as a gift unto us.
+He also had the guile to steal fire from Zeus and bestow it as a gift to us humans.

 For this sin he spent an eternity in Tartarus, where he was tortured on a nightly basis: an eagle came to peck away at his liver (which, for the Greeks, was the embodiment of the soul).